bhopals/english-vocabs/boohers-rules-of-business-grammar.md

   - Spike `doesn't` remember his hometown very well.
   - Gertrude `doesn't` travel internationally.

-### 5. They Had Wen to My Office Earlier in the Day
+### 5. They Had Went to My Office Earlier in the Day

 - THE IRREGULAR VERB `TO GO`
 - The irregular verb `to go` gives people problems most often in the present and past tenses.